 Elizabeth Iles (b. c.1688) was baptized on April 12, 1688 in Minchinhampton.
 She was married about 1710 (according to a land settlement) to her first husband Edward Pierce (c.1686-c.1718), Sr. of Devizes, Wiltshire, and they had a son, who was named Edward Pierce also.
 The elder Edward evidently died before Elizabeth (will dated July 14, 1718, proved 1719), and she married her second husband Daniel Gough (c.1681-1765) on Jan.
 29, 1721 in Rodmarton, Gloucestershire.
 Daniel was the owner of the Gough Mill at Brimscombe, near Stroud (see the discussion on the adjacent Hope Mill).
 He is likely to be the same Daniel Gough who died on Feb.
 10, 1765/66 at the age of 83 years, and is buried in the St. Laurence churchyard in Stroud.
 We suspect this, as the Daniel Gough we seek had to have died before 1768, given that he left the Gough Mill to his daughters Elizabeth and Catherine Gough, and they were leasing the mill in 1768 to a tenant named John Cambridge.

-Edward Pierce, Jr. (c.1711-1746), the son of Elizabeth Iles and Edward Pierce, Sr, was born about 1711, probably in Minchinhampton, based on the year of his death.
+Edward Pierce, Jr. (c.1711-1746), the son of Elizabeth Iles and Edward Pierce, Sr, was born about 1711, probably in Minchinhampton, with his birth date based on his age at death.
 He left a will in which he mentions his spinster half-sisters Elizabeth and Catherine.
 This will, which is available from the British National Archives, was proven on Feb.
 24, 1746/47 and identifies him as "Edward Pierce, Clothier of Minchinhampton, Gloucestershire".
 He died on Dec.
 2, 1746 at the age of 35 years, and he is buried in the Minchinhampton Holy Trinity Church, with several members of his family.

 Catherine Gough (c.1723-c.18050, the daughter of Elizabeth Iles and Daniel Gough, was probably born about 1723, as she was baptized on Jan.
 7, 1723 in the Minchinhampton parish church.
 She inherited the Gough Mill in 1765 with her sister Elizabeth, on the death of their father, and became sole owner of the mill upon Elizabeth's death sometime later.
 She ultimately left the mill around 1805 to the brothers Samuel and Nathaniel Wathen, who were grand nephews of her mother Elizabeth Iles, and therefore cousins to Catherine.